SiddharthSNair23/Pong/README.md

 # Pong

-A modern take on the classic Pong game built in Unity, featuring two game modes and juicy game feel effects.
+A modern take on the classic Pong game built in Unity, featuring two game modes.

 ## Game Modes
 - **2 Players** — Play against a friend locally